Columbine High School shooting archive - On April 20, 1999 Eric Harris and Dylan Klebold took the lives of 13 victims and their own lives

-This picture of Jessica Holliday would come to symbolize in media updates the suffering surrounding the tragic Columbine High School shootings.
+This picture of survivors Jessica Holliday (left) and Diwata Perez (right) would come to symbolize the suffering surrounding the tragic Columbine High School shootings worldwide.
+The image was picked up by national and international news.

 Jessica Holliday and other students flee Columbine